 Mr de Maistre's lawyer said the search was to be expected under the circumstances.

-"When you have an investigation of this size, several investigations, this type of search is not surprising," Pascal Wilhelm told Reuters news agency.'No proof'
+"When you have an investigation of this size, several investigations, this type of search is not surprising," Pascal Wilhelm told Reuters news agency.

 Ms Thibout says that, as an accountant for Ms Bettencourt, the heiress and her husband made illegal donations amounting to thousands of dollars in the run-up to Mr Sarkozy's election.

 But on Thursday she denied making claims that Mr Sarkozy directly received envelopes of cash from Ms Bettencourt home in the Paris suburb of Neilly.

 Government officials quickly claimed Mr Sarkozy was exonerated.

 Ms Thibout was also quoted as saying that she could no longer recall the date in 2007 when she withdrew 50,000 euros (£42,000) in cash that she said was later given to Mr Woerth.

 But she stood by claims made in an interview with news website Mediapart that Mr de Maistre had asked her to fetch the money and that it was added to 100,000 euros in cash withdrawn in Switzerland.